mercure-imaging/mercure/README.md

 Installation instructions and usage information can be found on the project homepage: https://hermes-router.github.io

+**Important:** mercure (formerly called Hermes) is currently undergoing significant development work towards version 0.2.
+Make sure to checkout the branch *stable-v0.1* for a stable version.

 ## Receiver
 The receiver listens on a tcp port for incoming DICOM files.
 Received files are run through a preprocessing procedure during which DICOM tag information is extracted and stored in a json